NVIDIA/spark-rapids/docs/configs.md

 spark.rapids.sql.hasNans|Config to indicate if your data has NaN's.
 Cudf doesn't currently support NaN's properly so you can get corrupt data if you have NaN's in your data and it runs on the GPU.|true spark.rapids.sql.hashOptimizeSort.enabled|Whether sorts should be inserted after some hashed operations to improve output ordering.
 This can improve output file sizes when saving to columnar formats.|false spark.rapids.sql.incompatibleOps.enabled|For operations that work, but are not 100% compatible with the Spark equivalent set if they should be enabled by default or disabled by default.|false spark.rapids.sql.reader.batchSizeBytes|Soft limit on the maximum number of bytes the reader reads per batch.
 The readers will read chunks of data until this limit is met or exceeded.
-Note that the csv and parquet readers use this limit even if the underlying file is compressed.|2147483647 spark.rapids.sql.reader.batchSizeCompressedBytes|Soft limit on the maximum number of bytes the reader reads per batch when reading compressed files.
-The readers will read chunks of compressed data until this limit is met or exceeded.|1073741823 spark.rapids.sql.reader.batchSizeRows|Soft limit on the maximum number of rows the reader will read per batch.
+Note that the reader may estimate the number of bytes that will be used on the GPU in some cases based on the schema and number of rows in each batch.|2147483647 spark.rapids.sql.reader.batchSizeRows|Soft limit on the maximum number of rows the reader will read per batch.
 The orc and parquet readers will read row groups until this limit is met or exceeded.
 The limit is respected by the csv reader.|2147483647 spark.rapids.sql.replaceSortMergeJoin.enabled|Allow replacing sortMergeJoin with HashJoin|true spark.rapids.sql.shuffle.spillThreads|Number of threads used to spill shuffle data to disk in the background.|6